z-esmaily/Spawn_Gradient_Descent/README.md

 To evaluate and display the performance of various methods with a fixed starting point, run the following code:

     python SpawnGD_Fix_Init_Point.py

-By default, a simple quadratic function is used as the test function, with the initial starting point set to [0.0, 0.5].
+By default, a simple quadratic function is used as the test function, with the initial starting point set to ‍‍‍‍`[0.0, 0.5]`.
 However, you can select any of the following functions:

-Rosenbrock
+- Rosenbrock
-Schaffer
+- Schaffer
-Ackley
+- Ackley
-Matyas
+- Matyas
-Stretched Quadratic
+- Stretched Quadratic
-Quadratic
+- Quadratic

-For the starting point, you should select numbers within the range of 0.0 to 1.0.
+For the starting point, you should select numbers within the range of `0.0 to 1.0`.

-You can specify these arguments using --function_name and --initial_point as follows:
+You can specify these arguments using `--function_name` and `--initial_point` as follows:

     python SpawnGD_Fix_Init_Point.py --function_name <function_name> --initial_point <initial_point>

 To evaluate and display the performance of various methods with random starting points over 100 iterations, run the following code:

     python SpawnGD_Random_Init_Point.py

 Here too, by default, a simple quadratic function is used as the test function.
 However, you can change this by selecting the desired function name as follows:

     python SpawnGD_Random_Init_Point.py --function_name <function_name>